I suspect that health insurance confusion is worse than filling out taxes. That’s what I feel when I speak to people about health insurance.

 Most people have a general understanding of plan types (HMO and PPO) and provider networks.
 The health insurance confusion erupts when we start talking about costs: premiums, deductibles, copays, coinsurance, and out-of-pocket maximums.

 The premium is the monthly cost to have the health insurance.
 You pay this no matter what.
 The premium allows you to have access to the lower network costs by going to doctors and services within the network.
-Or, for the flexibility of the use a PPO.
+Or, for the flexibility of using a PPO plan.

 Let’s say your monthly premium is $750 per month.
-You pay this no matter if never use the health insurance all year or if you never go to the doctor.
+You pay this no matter what, even if never use the health insurance all year or if you never go to the doctor.

 Deductible: You Pay This First

 Deductibles are common with most insurances.
 Most likely, you have a deductible on your auto and home insurance.
-You probably have a deductible with your health insurance, too.
-You pay this first, no matter what.
+Dental, too.
+You probably have a deductible with your health insurance.
+You pay this first, no matter what, before insurance pays its share.
 Deductible levels range from $500 to $4,000 for families or more.
 We have even heard of health insurance deductibles beyond $10,000!
 Once you surpass this deductible level, the insurance kicks in.

 Copay: Your Prepayment Of Services

 Your copay is the fixed amount you pay at the time of service.
 The cost is usually $15 to $25 for primary care services and $30 or more for specialist services.
 Hospital and ER copays could be $250 or more.
-Copays are usually charged at the time of service before the application of insurance.
+Copays are usually charged at the time of service before the service takes place.

 Deductibles and copays aren’t usually mutually exclusive.
 If you are still within the deductible period, you will still pay your copay, and the doctor will bill you the difference.

-For example, you go to the doctor and pay a copay of $20.
-You are still within the deductible period.
+Using the previous example above, you go to the doctor and pay a copay of $20.
+You are still within the deductible level.
 The doctor’s invoice shows $120.
-Your doctor bills you $100 since you already paid $20 towards your share of the cost.
+Your doctor bills you $100 since you already paid $20 copay towards your share of the cost.

 Coinsurance: Your Share Of Costs